 The 30-minute tomato pasta I make on repeat!

 I first fell in love with pasta pomodoro in Rome, eating a bowl of it at a tiny trattoria where the owner refused to serve anything with more than five ingredients.
-It wasn’t flashy — just perfectly al dente pasta coated in a sauce so silky it clung to every curve of the penne.
+It was perfectly al dente pasta coated in a sauce so silky it clung to every curve of the penne.
 That trip changed the way I cook at home: keep it simple, but make it exceptional.

-What makes my version work is balance — the right tomatoes, a touch of heat, and a smart technique for coaxing depth out of minimal ingredients.
-Instead of drowning the pasta in sauce, you let the starch and olive oil emulsify into something lush and restaurant-level.
+What makes my version work is the pasta water.
+You toss the pasta in the skillet with a few spoonfuls of starchy cooking water and let the starch and olive oil emulsify into something glossy and restaurant-quality.
+A few tablespoons at a time, tossing constantly, is how you get the sauce to coat rather than pool.
 The basil isn’t a garnish; it’s part of the sauce’s soul.

 If you love this, you’ll want to try my cacio e pepe (aka three ingredients and pure magic), my rigatoni arabbiatta, or if you want something a little less authentic, but absolutely delicious, my creamy mushroom pasta next — they’re all weeknight-friendly, and tested until foolproof.